briansimiyuj/doctor-appointment-app/README.md

       6. Create a function to reset the filtered doctors to show all doctors
         a.
 Filter the current doctor from the available doctors array

+      7. Retrieve the reschedule appointment function from the reschedule appointment hook
+       a.
+Assign the function to a boolean variable
+       b.
+If the boolean state is true, call the onClose function to close the modal

     ### Reschedule Modal Component